 Discussion:

-The TSG SA Chair asked whether the proposal to allow Observer status to 3GPP Members was feasible.
-The O-RAN co-0Chair replied that this request would need to be taken back to the O-RAN board for consideration.
+The TSG SA Chair asked whether Sharp's proposal to make O-RAN working documents publicly available or to allow Observer status to 3GPP Members was feasible.
+The O-RAN co-Chair replied that this request would need to be taken back to the O-RAN board for consideration.

 This was then noted.